Astrophotography: Methods

 With a few exceptions, astronomical photography employs long exposures since both film and digital imaging devices can accumulate light photons over long periods of time.
 The amount of light hitting the film or detector is also increased by increasing the diameter of the primary optics (the objective) being used.
 Urban areas produce light pollution so equipment and observatories doing astronomical imaging are often located in remote locations to allow long exposures without the film or detectors being swamped with stray light.

+This amateur astrophotography setup is controlled by an onboard computer which is wirelessly connected to a laptop (out of frame).
+After taking frames for a mosaic of the Pleiades, the mount briefly returns to its home position, awaiting further instructions, before imaging another mosaic of the Orion Nebula.

 Since the Earth is constantly rotating, telescopes and equipment are rotated in the opposite direction to follow the apparent motion of the stars overhead (called diurnal motion).
 This is accomplished by using either equatorial or computer-controlled altazimuth telescope mounts to keep celestial objects centered while Earth rotates.
 All telescope mount systems suffer from induced tracking errors due to imperfect motor drives, the mechanical sag of the telescope, and atmospheric refraction.
 Tracking errors are corrected by keeping a selected aiming point, usually a guide star, centered during the entire exposure.
 Sometimes (as in the case of comets) the object to be imaged is moving, so the telescope has to be kept constantly centered on that object.
-This guiding is done through a second co-mounted telescope called a "guide scope" or via some type of "off-axis guider", a device with a prism or optical beam splitter that allows the observer to view the same image in the telescope that is taking the picture.
+This guiding is done through a second co-mounted telescope called a guide scope, or via an off-axis guider, a device with a prism or optical beam splitter that allows the observer to view the same image in the telescope that is taking the picture.
 Guiding was formerly done manually throughout the exposure with an observer standing at (or riding inside) the telescope making corrections to keep a cross hair on the guide star.
 Since the advent of computer-controlled systems, this is accomplished by an automated system in professional and even amateur equipment.

 Astronomical photography was one of the earliest types of scientific photography and almost from its inception it diversified into subdisciplines that each have a specific goal including star cartography, astrometry, stellar classification, photometry, spectroscopy, polarimetry, and the discovery of astronomical objects such as asteroids, meteors, comets, variable stars, novae, and even unknown planets.
 These often require specialized equipment such as telescopes designed for precise imaging, for wide field of view (such as Schmidt cameras), or for work at specific wavelengths of light.
 Astronomical CCD cameras may cool the sensor to reduce thermal noise and to allow the detector to record images in other spectra such as in infrared astronomy.
 Specialized filters are also used to record images in specific wavelengths.